noahehall/theBookOfNoah/0current/git.md

     - even with forks by making a pull request to the base branch
 - cache vs artifacts
   - cache: reuse files that dont change often between jobs
-  - artifacts: save files produced bya job to view after a workflow has ended
+  - artifacts: save files produced by a job to view after a workflow has ended
 - access caches
   - a workflow can access and restore a cache:
     - in the current branch